Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Analyzing Authoritative DNS Resilience with Multisourced Data Schema

-Unlike the sole primary name server required to maintain a consistent zone-file origin, each domain typically advertises multiple \textbf{authoritative name servers} (\eg two to six in this country, as shown by the ``auth'' x-ticks in Fig.~\ref{fig:authoratitiveInfrastructure}) to improve regional (and global) accessibility.
+\textbf{\textit{Authoritative name servers by enterprise category:}} Unlike the sole primary name server required to maintain a consistent zone-file origin, each domain typically advertises multiple authoritative name servers (\eg two to six in this country, as shown by the ``auth'' x-ticks in Fig.~\ref{fig:authoratitiveInfrastructure}) to improve regional (and global) accessibility.
 Each authoritative server is itself hosted on one or three instances, though different patterns appear in other countries.
 For example, the authoritative server {\myverb{aliza.ns.cloudflare.com}} for {\myverb{aifs.gov.au}} operates across three distinct IP addresses.

 The combination of multiple authoritative servers, each with multiple hosting instances, introduces significantly more complexity than the configuration of a single primary server on multiple instances.
 In this country, 270 domains (98.90\%) have all authoritative instances hosted by a single enterprise category, while 3 domains (1.10\%) distribute their authoritative hosting across two categories.
-We show a simplified count of domain names in Fig.~\ref{fig:authoratitiveInfrastructure} summarizes the dominant enterprise type for authoritative hosting per domain.
+We show a simplified count of domain names in Fig.~\ref{fig:authoratitiveInfrastructure} summarizing the dominant enterprise type for authoritative hosting per domain.
 It can be seen that most domains rely primarily on foreign large enterprises (47.62\%), followed by local private enterprises (37.00\%) and SOEs (13.19\%).
 A small number of domains depend on foreign SMEs for authoritative hosting, representing the least resilient placement.